SynteLang/SynteLang/README.md

 A number represents an input value that could be used to set, for example, a frequency.
 A number can be input as a frequency, time, or bpm or just a plain number.
 Eg. `in 1/3`, `in 330hz`, `in 2s`, `in 500ms`, `in 120bpm`, `mul 6db`.
 A name represents a signal, Signals are used to store or share values using the `in` and `out` operators.
 Another way to think of them is as registers, like in a CPU.
-You can only output to one unique signal, but you can input multiple times from the same signal.
+You can only output to a unique signal once in a listing, but you can input multiple times from the same signal.
 Think of it as a confluence of rivers flowing into one another to reach the sea.
 Many inputs, one output.
 If you want to send two values to the same signal, either add them or combine them in other ways using operators first.